Introduction to Ansible add_host

 Example #2

-In this example, we have a variable file containing some variable that contains values for new host, host group to which new host will be added, port of communication to this host.
-We then import this variable file in our main playbook.
-Then using the variable values in Ansible module add_host to define the new host.
-Afterwards plays in this playbook will consider this host-two as well for target machine’s list.
+In this example, we have a variable file containing some variables that contain values for a new host, the host group to which the new host will be added, port of communication to this host.
+We then import this variable file into our main playbook.
+Then using the variable values in the Ansible module, add_host, to define the new host.
+Afterward, plays in this playbook will consider this host-two as well for the target machine’s list.

-Then running this playbook like below with some verbosity:
+Then run this playbook like the one below with some verbosity:

 Code: